 "I was in Time Square, somewhere along there when I heard the shots.
 My instincts just kicked in and I ran towards it.
 That's when I saw him and the gun.
 I knew I had to stop him so I ran as fast I could and tackled him.
 Then I saw blood and before I passed out I remember seeing you, your eyes.
 Your voice was the last thing I heard."
 He flips his hand over, their palms now touching.

-She meets his eyes for the first time since their last meeting.
-An exchange of acknowledgment passes between the two, that they will always be connected by this traumatic event.
+Their eyes meet for the first time since their last tragic meeting.
+An exchange of acknowledgment passes between the two, that they will always be connected by the traumatic event.

-She quickly lets go of his hand and turns to her partner who was walking towards them.
-She stands from her chair and the second female was much taller.
+Detective Chandler quickly lets go of his hand and turns to her partner who was walking towards them.
+She stands from her chair and the Detective Vargas was much taller.
 They were opposites in physical stature.
 One tall, tan and of Latin descent while the other short, light and of mix heritage.
 They came from two different worlds but their partnership was one of a kind.

 "Like I was shot."
 He pauses and looks from one detective to another, leaving his eyes on the shorter of the two, their gaze meeting once again.
 "Other than that, never better."
 He answers as he keeps his gaze on Detective Chandler.

 "Hhmmm...sorry I interrupted."
-Tess smiles and winks at her partner.
+Detective Vargas smiles and winks at her partner.
 "But our boss Joe just wanted to know if you were awake yet."

 "You didn't interrupt anything."
-Catherine quickly chimes in.
+Detective Chandler quickly chimes in.
 "I just finished asking him questions about the suspect.
 Isn't that right Vincent?"

 "We're glad that you're okay but my partner and I have to get back to the precinct.
 We'll let you know if we have any further questions.
 It's nice meeting you Vincent."

-As she reaches the door she looks back one last time, her olive eyes meeting his longing brown eyes.
+"Feel better Vincent."
+Detective Chandler tells him.
+She looks back one last time as she reaches the door, her olive eyes meeting his longing brown eyes.
 "Bye."
 She silently tells him.

-The two detectives walks quietly through the halls as nurses and aids bustled along pass them.
+The two detectives walk quietly through the halls as nurses and aids bustle along pass them.
 They reach the elevator and the closest, Catherine presses the down button.
 They stare at the metal doors, waiting for it to open.
 Above the door, the arrow pointing down blinks and the doors slide open.

-They enter the empty elevator and detective Vargas presses a button with the number one on it.
-The door closes and without realizing it Catherine lets out a breath she had been holding.
+They enter the empty elevator and Detective Vargas press a button with the number one on it.
+The door closes and without realizing it Catherine lets out a breath she's been holding.

 "What the hell was that about?"
 Detective Vargas asks.